Japanese Car Brands (manufacturer car companies, logos)

 Nissan Nismo Logo

-The company was formed in September 1984 and is headquartered in Gap City.
-It emerged from the merger of two motorsport departments.
-Brand after its predecessor brand: Nissan Motorsport.
-The first word is taken from the first syllable, “Nis,” from the second – “Mo.”
-Sports cars participate in many international races, including Formula E, Blancpain GT Series, and Super GT.
+The company was formed in September 1984, with its headquarters in Gap.
+It originated from the merger of two motorsports divisions.
+It is named after its predecessor, Nissan Motorsport.
+The first word is taken from the first syllable, “Nis,” and from the second syllable, “Mo.”
+The sports cars compete in many international races, including Formula E, Blancpain GT Series, and Super GT.

 Nissan GT-R